Image Formats¶

 Absence of color = Black

-This scheme is called subtractive because it generates the different colors by reflecting white light, which contains all colors, except for some color that is subtracted with an ink.
+This scheme is called subtractive because it generates the different colors by reflecting white light, which contains all the colors, except some colors that are subtracted with an ink.
 For example, yellow ink will reflect all the white light that reaches it, except for the blue color, which is subtracted or absorbed inside the ink.
+This is the color scheme used in printing presses.

-The primary colors from which all others are formed are cyan (Cyan), magenta (Magent), yellow (Yellow) and black (Key) .
-If the inks were perfect, they could achieve black by adding them all together (CMY) but in practice it is easier and looks darker when using a specific ink to achieve black.
+The primary colors from which all the others are formed are cyan (Cyan), magenta (Magent), yellow (Yellow) and black (Key). .
+If the inks were perfect, they could achieve the black color by adding all of them (CMY) but in practice it is easier and looks darker when using a specific ink to achieve the black color.

 Secondary colors are obtained by mixing inks and therefore absorbing more than one color.
-Of the three colors that white light has (red, green and blue), the yellow ink absorbs blue and the cyan ink absorbs red.
-By mixing yellow and cyan inks, blue and red are absorbed, leaving only green as the final result.
+Of the three colors of white light (red, green, and blue), yellow ink absorbs blue, cyan ink absorbs red, and magenta ink absorbs green.
+When mixing yellow and cyan inks, blue and red are absorbed, leaving only the color green as the final result.

-This scheme is used for printing magazines, books, brochures, posters and all kinds of printing works.
-It is also the basis for color printers and oil paints, watercolours, crayons, etc.
+This scheme is used for printing magazines, books, brochures, posters and all types of printing works.
+It is also the basis of color printers and oil paints, watercolors, crayons, etc.

 Secondary colors are formed by adding two primary colors: